leoAshu/git-essentials/README.md

     // gets info like new commits, new branches
     // does not merge any changes from remote to local repo git fetch

+### Merge in fetched changes:

+    // merges the fetched changes of remote to local branch
+    // should follow a git fetch command git merge origin/master

+    // directly fetches and merges remote branch changes
+    // fetch + merge
+    git pull